sfl0r3nz05/DistributedBchFWArchIoT/Design/README.md

 For a description of the client application, see [Client Application](./ClientApplication).

+For a description of the device emulator, see [Device Emulator](./DeviceEmulator).

 ## Error Messages

 During the execution of the processes of the application, the following error may arise, each one identyfied with a code: